-- The City Tunnel Section, including underground tunnels and planned major interchange hubs at the city centre and at the mainline railway station, under the city of Cambridge; - Inner Corridors, often referred to as the 'GCP Corridors'; and - Regional Routes to extend the system to reach Garden Villages, employment sites and other major housing and employment locations.
+- The City Tunnel Section, including underground tunnels and planned major interchange hubs at the city centre and at the mainline railway station, under the city of Cambridge; - Inner Corridors, often referred to as the 'GCP Corridors'; and - Regional Routes to extend the system to reach Garden Villages, employment sites, etc.

-Maximise opportunities to link with other transport initiatives and expand the CAM network beyond the currently planned network will continue to be explored by the Authority, and as such, all planned network components must be designed to properly link with one another and not preclude future linkages.
+Opportunities to expand the CAM network beyond the currently planned network will continue to be explored by the Authority, and as such, all planned network components must be designed to properly link with one another and not preclude future linkages.

-In line with CAM Policies E9 and E14, these projected routes will need to complement and be integrated with other major transport infrastructure developments along the corridors they serve.
+In line with policies E9 and E14, these projected routes will need to complement and be integrated with other major transport infrastructure developments along the corridors they serve.
 National government's commitment to an East-West Rail route and proposed new heavy rail improvements and/or station developments at St Neots, West of Cambourne, Cambridge South, and Waterbeach will need to be taken into account in developing business cases.
+At the time fo developing this document, this indicates the need for an interim review of emerging business cases for the Cambourne to Cambridge and Cambridge to Waterbeach routes.

-Subject to receipt of the necessary powers and consents and funding, the Regional Routes are planned to become operational from late 2024 onwards.
+Subject to planning permission, other approvals and funding, the Regional Routes are planned to become operational from 2024 onwards with the City Tunnel Section to follow by 2029.